quicwg/base-drafts/draft-ietf-quic-transport.md

 A stream is "half-closed (remote)" when the stream is no longer being used by the peer to send any data.
 An endpoint will have either received all data that a peer has sent or will have received a RST_STREAM frame and discarded any received data.
-Unidirectional streams created by the locally are immediately half-closed (remote) to the creator.
+Unidirectional streams created locally are immediately half-closed (remote) to the creator.

 Once all data has been either received or discarded, a sender is no longer